 The waterfall is tucked into a rock-bound alcove on the west side of Jewell Creek and, for the next half hour, scrambling over dead fall and difficult terrain rendered slippery by ice and moss is required to capture photographs worthy of sharing.

 The large horizontal chunk of ice at the base of the fall, which was recently part of the vertical ice fall, has tumbled down when rocks warmed and greater spring flow pushed it away.

 Residual ice will soon be gone so timing is fortunate.
 In the late summer and autumn the waterfall may be a trickle or dry.

 The waterfall is just a few meters off trail, and about 20 feet (3 meters) tall, but it is making plenty of noise today.

-Accessing the broad shoreline on the return will shorten and flatten out the return hike.
+Accessing the broad shoreline of Barrier Lake on the return will shorten and flatten out the return hike.
 When Barrier Lake is full, this alternative will not be an option.

-This is a relatively short and easy hike of about 8 kilometers (5 miles) round trip with minor elevation and a wide variety of amazing scenery along good trail.
+This is a relatively short and easy hike of about 8 kilometers (5 miles) round trip with moderate elevation and a wide variety of amazing scenery along good trail.

 This hike will appeal to hikers with a bit of experience who can reference a hiking guide and map.